Houston vs Miami (FL) Players to Watch - Sweet 16

 Houston Players to Watch

-Sasser leads the Cougars at 16.9 points per game, while also averaging 3.1 assists and 2.8 rebounds.
+Sasser leads his team in both points (16.9) and assists (3.1) per game, and also averages 2.8 rebounds.
+At the other end, he averages 1.6 steals and 0.2 blocked shots.

-J'wan Roberts paces the Cougars at 7.8 rebounds per contest, while also putting up 1.2 assists and 10.3 points.
+J'wan Roberts is tops on the Cougars at 7.8 rebounds per game, while also putting up 1.2 assists and 10.3 points.

-Jamal Shead leads his squad in assists per game (5.4), and also averages 10.4 points and 3 rebounds.
-At the other end, he delivers 1.8 steals and 0.2 blocked shots.
+Jamal Shead averages a team-high 5.4 assists per game.
+He is also posting 10.4 points and 3 rebounds, shooting 41.1% from the field and 31.4% from beyond the arc with 1.2 made 3-pointers per contest.

 Miami (FL) Players to Watch

-Omier is averaging a team-leading 10.1 rebounds per contest.
-And he is contributing 13.4 points and 1.2 assists, making 58% of his shots from the field.

-Jordan Miller gives the Hurricanes 15.1 points, 6.2 rebounds and 2.6 assists per contest.
-He also posts 1.3 steals and 0.4 blocked shots.
+Jordan Miller is putting up 15.1 points, 6.2 rebounds and 2.6 assists per game, making 53.7% of his shots from the floor.

-Nijel Pack is averaging 13.4 points, 2.8 rebounds and 2.4 assists per contest, making 43.6% of his shots from the field and 39% from beyond the arc, with 2.4 triples per game.
+The Hurricanes receive 13.4 points, 2.8 rebounds and 2.4 assists per game from Nijel Pack.

-Wooga Poplar gives the Hurricanes 8.4 points, 3.2 rebounds and 1.5 assists per game.
-He also posts 1.1 steals and 0.2 blocked shots.
+Wooga Poplar gets the Hurricanes 8.4 points, 3.2 rebounds and 1.5 assists per contest.
+He also puts up 1.1 steals and 0.2 blocked shots.

 Houston Top Performers (Last 10 Games)